We are all looking to increase business growth.

 It’s the internal dialogue we have with ourselves every day.
 It’s all the things we feel we absolutely have to do.

-One of my coaching clients, we’ll call her Jackie, was looking to achieve business growth but was working with clients that constantly drained her energy.
+One of my coaching clients, we’ll call her Jackie, was looking to increase business growth but was working with clients that constantly drained her energy.

 They kept pushing deadlines back.
 They kept asking for additional work to be done.